naiymu/konnichiwa/README.md

 You can find many guides on the internet about setting those up if you're new to it.

+**For the download tab** to work properly, you need to have php-fpm with fastcgi enabled.
+You can look up how to set it up if you want to use it (you should use it regardless of if you use konnichiwa or not).
+If you do decide to use php-fpm, make sure to read the [permissions](#Permissions) section.

 ## MySQL Database Schema
 <p align="center">
   <img src="help/schema.svg">